 At the end of 2020, we were privileged to install a new exhibition at Pontefract Museum, the first ever solo show by local lockdown artist, Rachel List.
-Sadly, Covid restrictions mean we haven’t yet been able to welcome visitors to the exhibition in person so we thought we’d bring Rachel’s colourful and poignant work to you online instead.
+Sadly, Covid-19 restrictions meant we weren't able to welcome visitors to the exhibition in person at the time so we brought Rachel’s colourful and poignant work to you online instead.

 When lockdown began, like many of us, Pontefract artist, Rachel could no longer go out to work.
 She normally spends her days painting murals in people’s homes, which was not allowed under the restrictions.
 But even though she was unable to do her day job, Rachel still had an urge to make art.